GuyOhm/goal-driven-coding-agent/README.md

 - Any non-fatal cleanup errors encountered during shutdown

 The CLI logs the manifest path on completion.
 Use tools like `jq` to inspect the timeline or ship the JSON to your preferred observability stack.

+## Benchmark Mode

+Run the agent against the Polyglot Benchmark exercises with the `--benchmarks` flag.
+The CLI reads each exercise’s `.docs/*.md` instructions, sets an appropriate goal, and executes the agent until every test file passes.
+The instructions, canonical solution stub, and official tests are injected into the LLM’s initial prompt as read-only context so it starts each attempt with full awareness of the requirements and current code.
+Source exercises now live under `sandbox_volumes/benchmarks`; each iteration copies the relevant exercise tree into the run sandbox so the agent always works on an isolated copy.
+Treat the seed directories as read-only—only modify files inside the run-specific copy under `sandbox_volumes/run-*/...`.

+- `python -m goal_driven_coding_agent.cli.main --benchmarks` – solve every exercise in `benchmarks/python/exercises/practice`
+- `python -m goal_driven_coding_agent.cli.main --benchmarks --benchmarks-limit 3` – run only the first three exercises

+When running benchmarks, a unique `run_id` is generated per exercise (or prefixed by `--run-id` when provided).
+Each iteration still produces a sandbox directory and run manifest just like a single-goal invocation.